tomasdembelli/programming-fundamentals/README.md

 ## Code

-A Go program with placeholder functions for the sake of simplicity.
+A Go program running health check.
+Placeholder functions are used for the sake of simplicity.

 ```Go
 package main